A Tutorial on Meta-Reinforcement Learning: Task Inference Methods

-\paragraph{Task inference without privileged information} Other task inference methods do not rely on privileged information in the form of the known task representation.
-For instance, a task can be represented as a sample from a stochastic latent variable parameterizing the value-function \citep{rakelly2019efficient}; the representation can be (a sample from) a latent variable parameterizing a learned reward function or transition function \citep{zhou2018environment,zintgraf2020varibad,zhang2021metacure,zintgraf2021varibad,he2022learning}; and task inference can use contrastive learning between the tasks \citep{fu2021towards}.
-All of these use information already observable, and all of these methods train $f_\theta(\mathcal{D})$ to represent a task distribution, given a set of trajectories in $\mathcal{D}$.
+\enlargethispage{-\baselineskip} \paragraph{Task inference without privileged information} Other task inference methods do not rely on privileged information in the form of the known task representation.
+If the algorithm is allowed to know whether two trajectories where generated by the same task, then one option is to use this label as a learning signal for the encoder \citep{fu2021towards,mu2022domino,choshen2023contrabar,guo2018neural, luo2022adapt}.
+More commonly, the representation can be (a sample from) a latent variable parameterizing a learned reward function or transition function \citep{zhou2018environment,zintgraf2020varibad,zhang2021metacure,zintgraf2021varibad,he2022learning}.
+These methods use only information already observable and train $f_\theta(\mathcal{D})$ to represent a task distribution, given trajectories in $\mathcal{D}$.

+For example, \citet{zintgraf2020varibad} propose to learn the task parameters, $\phi$, as a latent variable parameterizing the reward and transition function.
+In this case, the latent is trained in a self-supervised manner by reconstructing trajectories.
+This is accomplished using only observable information by predicting rewards and next states for each transition, given each $\phi_t$:

+where the inner summation is taken over consecutive transitions, $(s,a,r,$ $s')$, in $\mathcal{D}$.
+An extension of this algorithm has even been proposed with a hierarchical latent variable to accommodate the additional structure in distributions of POMDPs \citep{akuzawa2021estimating}.